Sigmmma/c20/src/content/general/command-line/readme.md

 If you need to switch to a different physical drive, enter the drive letter followed by a colon like: `D:`.
 You can always open an Explorer window at the working directory by entering `explorer`.

 ## Scripting
-You can automate a series of frequently run commands by putting them as multiple lines in a `.bat` file, which you can create with notepad.
+You can automate a series of frequently run commands by putting them as multiple lines in a `.bat` file, which you can create with Notepad.
 Suppose you were quickly iterating on your level's [BSP](~h1/tags/scenario_structure_bsp) and created a file `import_level.bat`:

 ```dos
 REM Comment lines begin with "REM ".